Enliven Faith and

 Visual Arts Worship Conference

 In the near future we hope to build on the work of our feast services by physically gathering artists, pastors, congregations, and galleries.
 The historic church left a significant legacy of visual art.
-If we hope to impact our intensely visual culture, and continue a legacy of visual richness for a future of faith, we must invest in and encourage the work of a dwindling population of contemporary artists of faith.
+If we hope to participate our intensely visual culture, and continue a legacy of visual richness for a future of faith, we must invest in and encourage the work of a dwindling population of contemporary artists of faith.
 The conference will share pragmatic skills, including: how to work with professional artists, design workshops, strategies for building congregational visual literacy, how to develop commissions or gallery space, and networking.